 All motherboards have standard mounting holes to fit different types of chassis.
-Make sure that the locations of all mounting holes for both the motherboard and the chassis match.
-Although a chassis may have both plastic and metal mounting fasteners, metal ones are highly recommended because they ground the motherboard to the chassis.
-Make sure that the metal standoffs click in or are screwed in tightly.
-Then, use a screwdriver to secure the motherboard onto the motherboard tray. (\Note: Some of the components are located near to the mounting holes, please take caution when mounting the motherboard into the chassis to prevent damage done to these components.)
+Make sure that the locations of all the mounting holes for both the motherboard and the chassis match.
+Make sure that the metal standoffs click in or are screwed in tightly and then, use a screwdriver to secure the motherboard onto the motherboard tray.(Note: some components are very close to the mounting holes.
+Please take all necessary precautionary measures to prevent damage done to these components when installing the motherboard into the chassis.)